laminas/laminas-cli/docs/book/autocompletion.md

 - For ZSH users, `$HOME/.zshrc`
 - For FISH users, `$HOME/.config/fish/config.fish`

-Once the changes have been made, source your shell configuration:
+Once the changes have been made, either open a new terminal, or source your shell configuration:

 - For BASH users, `source $HOME/.bashrc`
 - For ZSH users, `source $HOME/.zshrc`
 - For FISH users, `source $HOME/.config/fish/config.fish`

-At this point, when you are in a project that uses laminas-cli, you can type:
+## Usage

+Once installation and configuration of the tooling is complete and you are either in a new terminal or have sourced the changes to your shell configuration, you can invoke autocompletion by pressing `<Tab>` after typing the `laminas` command at the prompt:

 ```bash
 $ laminas <TAB>
 ```

-and you will see completion for the available commands.